 Welcome to London!
 Once you live in London, you may never want to leave.
 When you are away from London, you will long to return.
 Its efficiency, pragmatism, blending of cultures and embedded history are likely to keep you coming back for more.
 When you live in London as a member of this program, you feel truly a part of the entire world.
 You are also likely to come to think that London is the most wonderful place in the world.
 Apart from all its obvious and world-renowned attractions, the theatre, the galleries, the walks by the river, the concerts, the clubs...London is a perfect melting pot.
 London is a city for lovers, artists, jokers, rebels, hedonists and unexpected heroes.
 It is a city filled with infinite possibilities and everyone is always welcome.
 This is going to be the best four months of your life.
 Cherish it; don't let one minute of it go to waste.
+Netflix and You Tube and oversleeping will all be available when you get home, but London won't be.

 Keep in mind that you are on a study abroad program that includes coursework, program activities, and experiential learning through internships.
 Always keep track of your deadlines and work schedules.
-It is after all, a STUDY abroad, not a touring abroad program.
+It is after all, a STUDY abroad program, not tourism.
 Learn to manage your time wisely early in the program: leave enough time for school, work, and play.
 All are important.

 A tip for all students: ASSIGNMENTS START TO PILE UP TOWARDS THE END OF THE PROGRAM.
 You honestly do not want to spend your last five weeks in London stuck in your flat doing coursework.
 At the very least, keep up.
 Get ahead if you can.
-The way to do that is to be disciplined, or maybe agree with your flatmates or other students to designate particular days or evenings each week as "study time."
+The way to do that is to be disciplined, or maybe agree with your flatmates or other students to designate particular days or evenings each week as "study time" and find a communal study space.